 These plants come in different shapes, sizes and colors, including a range of different flower types.
-They are versatile and easy to care.
-Clematis, also known as the “Queen of the climbers”, is without the doubt one of the most popular garden plant.
-The flexible and flowering stems provide exciting effects in the garden, creating a glorious experience all season long.
+They are versatile and easy to care for.
+Clematis, also known as the “Queen of the climbers”, is without a doubt one of the most popular garden plants.
+Its flexible and flowering stems provide exciting effects in the garden, creating a glorious experience all season long.

-The genus name has Greek origin and means “a climbing plant”.
+The genus name has Greek origin and means “climbing plant”.

 Clematis represents artifice, ingenuity and mental beauty.

 Clematis doesn’t have the advantage of tendrils or aerial rootlets to climb vertically.
-Instead of that, their leaf stems reach out for objects, such as wood or metal, to wrap around.
-These leaf stems are relatively short so anything that’s more than about 0,6 cm (1/4-inch) in diameter is too wide for the leaf stem to twist around.
+Instead of that, their leaf stems reach out for objects such as wood or metal to wrap around.
+These leaf stems are relatively short so anything that’s more than about 1/4-inch (0,6 cm) in diameter is too wide for the leaf stem to twist around.

 All parts of the plant are toxic.
-Clematis contains toxic called “anemonin”, which affects pets and humans both and can cause dermatitis in some cases.
+Clematis contains a toxic called “anemonin” that affects both pets and humans and can cause dermatitis in some cases.